 The mac and cheese here is hands down the best I’ve ever tried.
-The potato leek soup is top knotch -the perfect starter on a cold winter day.
+The potato leek soup is top notch -the perfect starter on a cold winter day.
 Of course, you can never go wrong with good old fashioned Fish and Chips.
 Unlike many Irish pubs, Irish Embassy offers amazing veggie choices.
-I love the wide selection of vegetarian dishes, from Vegetarian Curry, to a Veggie roasted butternut squash sandwich, to a 3 cheddar mac and cheese dish!
+I love the wide selection of vegetarian dishes.
+Plenty of enticing options including Vegetarian Curry, a roasted butternut squash sandwich, and a 3 cheddar mac and cheese dish!

-So many great apps here- curry chips, avocado and spinach dip, Irish chips, fried pickles, Irish style nachos, buffalo style devil eggs, fish tacos.
+So many great apps here – curry chips, avocado and spinach dip, Irish chips, fried pickles, Irish style nachos, buffalo style deviled eggs, fish tacos.
 Overall, the Irish Embassy is a great place to simply enjoy a few drinks and a bunch of not-so-good-for-you, yet super tasty appetizers.

 5. Ri Ra Irish Pub